chrzaszcz/erlang_doctor/README.md

       ts = 1617099584108006}]]
 ```

-The third possibility is `output => leaves` which does the opposite of pruning, leaving only the longest tracabecks when they overlap:
+The third possibility is `output => longest` which does the opposite of pruning, leaving only the longest tracabecks when they overlap:

 ```erlang
 32> tr:tracebacks(fun(#tr{data = 1}) -> true end, #{output => longest}).